Find the latest news below (hyperlink takes you to article):

 Making Tax Digital (MTD) scheduled maintenance

-During these periods, businesses and agents will be unable to:
+During this period, taxpayers and their agents will be unable to:

 - Create an Agent services account (although all other Agent services will be available),